henriqueleite42/anvil/README.md

 ## Meaning

 - Domain: Name of the domain being documented
+- Relationships: The relationships that your domain have with other domains and micro-services
-- Types: Generic types to be used as Input ou Output for `Repository` and `Usecase` methods
+- Types: Generic types to be used as Input or Output for `Repository` and `Usecase` methods
 - Enums: Enums to be used as types for `Entity`, `Events` and `Repository` and `Usecase` methods
 - Entities: Tables on your database
 - Repository: The way that you communicate with the tables on your database